vault27/Foundation/paloalto.md

 ### URL Filtering

+- Works without decryption, but does not show Block Page - just drops
+- Without decryption Application in URL filtering logs is always SSL
+- By default, categories set to allow do not generate URL filtering log entries.
+The exception is if you configure log forwarding
+- If you want the firewall to log traffic to categories that you allow but would like more visibility into, set Site Access for these categories to alert in your URL Filtering profiles
+- We cannot see domains in traffic logs
+- Separate logs vault: Monitor > URL Filtering
+- In traffic logs blocked URLs will appear as Allow action, but session end reason will be Threat
+- Device > Setup > Content-ID > URL-filtering >  Category lookup timeout (sec) + all other timers are there
+- Device > Setup > Content-ID > URL Admin Override - enter password, after this user can with this password visit the URL - To create a URL admin override, set the action for a category to override
+- You can also use URL categories as match criteria in Security policy rules
+- You can also use URL categories to enforce different types of policy, such as Authentication, Decryption, QoS, and Security
+- Every URL can have up to four categories

+What it does:

+- For every category 2 options: Site Access (alert, allow, block, continue, override, none) and User Credential Submission (alert, allow, block, continue)
+- Safe Search Enforcement
+- Log container page only
+- HTTP header logging: User-Agent, Referer, X-Forwarded-For
+- User Credential Detection Options + logging it with particular severity
+- HTTP Header Insertion
-- Create profile, add Categories, User credential detection, HTTP header injection, Inline ML
+- Inline ML or Advanced URL filtering
-- For every category in a profile configure action for site access and credential submission
-- Site access actions:
+- Custom URL categories

+#### Control access to site

+Actions for site access:

+- alert - log
 - allow
-    - alert
-    - block
+- block - block page is displayed
-    - continue
-    - override
-- Default profile that is configured to block threat-prone categories, such as malware, phishing, and adult content
+- continue - Block page is displayed - then user access site
+- override - Displays a response page that prompts the user to enter a valid password to gain access to the site.
+Configure URL Admin Override settings (Device > Setup > Content ID) to manage password and other override settings
+- none - custom URL category only

+#### Credential detection

 - Configure user-credential detection so that users can submit credentials only to the sites in specified URL categories
-- With the advanced URL filtering subscription, Inline Categorization enables real-time analysis of URL traffic by using firewall-based or cloud-based ML models, to detect and prevent malicious phishing variants and JavaScript exploits from entering the network
-- You can also use URL filtering to enforce safe search settings for your users and prevent credential phishing based on URL category
 - Credential phishing prevention works by scanning username and password submissions to websites and comparing those submissions against valid corporate credentials.
 You can choose which websites you want to allow or block corporate credential submissions based on the URL category of the website
 - How firewall knows which credentials are prohibited to enter on physhing sites and that they are enterprise:
     - IP address-to-username mapping - what User-ID has collected, only username is checked
     - Group mapping (using PAN-OS integrated agent) - firewall gets via LDAP all groups and users and use this data as well
     - Domain credential filter (using Windows-based agent): The User‐ID agent is installed on a Read-Only Domain Controller.
 The User‐ID agent collects password hashes that correspond to users for whom you want to enable credential detection, and it sends these mappings to the firewall.
 The firewall then checks if the source IP address of a session matches a username and if the password submitted to the web page belongs to that username.
 With this mode, the firewall only blocks or alerts on the submission when the submitted password matches a user password
-- User Credential Detection is enbled in URL Filtering profile
+- Windows User-ID agent configured with the User-ID credential service add-on

-- Actions for credential detections:
+Actions for credential detections:

 - alert - log
 - allow
 - block - block page is displayed
 - continue - Anti Physhing continue page is displayed - then user may enter credentials

+#### Safe search enforcement

+- Palo Alto Networks enforces filtering based only on search engine providers filtering mechanisms
+- If users search using Google, Bing, Yahoo, Yandex, or YouTube search engines and they did not set their safe search setting to the strictest setting, then your firewall responds in one of two ways
+    - Blocks Search Results When Strict Safe Search Is Off (Default
+    - Forces Strict Safe Search - The firewall automatically and transparently enforces the strictest safe search settings

+#### HTTP Header Insertion

 In URL filtering Objects > Security Profiles > URL Filtering > HTTP Header Insertion HTTP header insertion is supported
 The firewall supports header insertion for HTTP/1.x traffic only